top of page

 Conflicts

-When a game has been cancelled via the broadcast RMSS e-mail note, team managers must call their team members who do not have access to e-mail.
+When a game has been cancelled via the broadcast RMSS email note, team managers must call their team members who do not have access to email.

-If no e-mail has been sent out by 7:45 AM postponing the game, assume the game is on.
+If no email has been sent out by 7:45 AM postponing the game, assume the game is on.

 A cancelled game will not be re-scheduled.

-If 5 innings (4 1/2 innings if the home team is ahead) have been completed, the game will be declared complete and no cancellation will occur.
+If 5 innings (4 1/2 innings if the home team is ahead) have been completed, the game will be declared complete, and no cancellation will occur.

 Cash donations and checks made out to the specific charity may be given directly to a representative of the charity.
-Either a representative of the charity or an RMSS representative shall record the total amount of the donation to the charity.
-A brief letter documenting the total donation should be given to the charity representative and the total donation amount shared with league members via an email.
+Either a representative of the charity or a RMSS representative shall record the total amount of the donation to the charity.
+A brief letter documenting the total donation should be given to the charity representative, and the total donation amount shared with league members via an email.

 Players